 Multiple reported lesions have correlations with the phenomenon.
 While most disorders associated with confabulation are related to lesions in the orbitofrontal or ventromedial prefrontal cortex of the frontal lobe, errors in processing may also occur within the hypothalamus, mammillary bodies, and the dorsomedial nucleus of the thalamus.
 Due to the complex physiology, it is difficult to determine the exact mechanism of false memories.
 There are multiple theories regarding the evolution of and motivation behind confabulation, but there is no conclusive data.
 Memory tests may identify errors in executive function, temporal context confusion, or reduced memory capacity.

 Treatment most commonly revolves around treating the underlying disorder, such as using thiamine to treat Korsakoff syndrome or antipsychotic medications to treat schizophrenia.
-Interdisciplinary cognitive rehabilitation, however, may also be helpful.
-Specific interventions such as maintaining a diary and specific therapies such as self-monitoring training may also be efficacious.
+Interprofessional cognitive rehabilitation, however, may also be helpful.
+Specific interventions, such as maintaining a diary, and specific therapies such as self-monitoring training may also be efficacious.

 |||Fotopoulou A, False selves in neuropsychological rehabilitation: the challenge of confabulation.
 Neuropsychological rehabilitation.
 2008 Oct-Dec [PubMed PMID: 18609017]|

 |||Berrios GE, Confabulations: a conceptual history.
 Journal of the history of the neurosciences.
 1998 Dec [PubMed PMID: 11623845]|

 |||El Haj M,Larøi F, Provoked and spontaneous confabulations in Alzheimer's disease: An examination of their prevalence and relation with general cognitive and executive functioning.
 Psychiatry and clinical neurosciences.
 2017 Jan; [PubMed PMID: 27981677]|